apache/flink/docs/content/docs/deployment/config.md

 ### RocksDB Native Metrics

 Flink can report metrics from RocksDB's native code, for applications using the RocksDB state backend.
-The metrics here are scoped to the operators and then further broken down by column family; values are reported as unsigned longs.
+The metrics here are scoped to the operators with unsigned longs and have two kinds of types：
+1. RocksDB property-based metrics, which is broken down by column family, e.g. number of currently running compactions of one specific column family.
+2. RocksDB statistics-based metrics, which holds at the database level, e.g. total block cache hit count within the DB.

 {{< hint warning >}}
 Enabling RocksDB's native metrics may cause degraded performance and should be set carefully.